-The Impact of Clean Water
+The Impact of Clean Water Across the World

-With World Water Day coming up on 22 March, our minds are on that clear, hydrating H20.
 Millions of people across the world don’t have access to water that is safe and bacteria-free, but Compassion is changing this for thousands and thousands of children and their families through the provision of water filters.

 08 Mar, 2015